Andrey-RV/BaseConversion/README.md

 ```

 ## How to use
-In a new empty .py file, import the binary, decimal and hexadecimal modules
+In a new empty .py file, import the Binary, Decimal and Hexadecimal classes

 ```
-from base_conversion import binary, decimal, hexadecimal
+from base_conversion import Binary, Decimal, Hexadecimal
 ```

 ### Converting from binary
-Instatiate a Binary object passing either a str or an int representation of a binary number
+Instantiate a Binary object passing either a str or an int representation of a binary number
 ```
-binary_number = binary.Binary(101101)
+binary_number = Binary(101101)
 ```

 The decimal and hexadecimal values are returned from the methods to_decimal() and to_hexadecimal()